-The government has recently pledged to invest with renewable energies once Brexit has been delivered.
+The government has recently pledged to invest with renewable energy once Brexit has been delivered.
 However, with so many countries pledging to be carbon-neutral by 2050, and sometimes even 30 years earlier, it’s a tall order.

 There has been much criticism over the government’s dedication to zero-carbon targets, past and present.
 There’s also plenty of debate over which sources of energy should be prioritised before renewables are used to their full potential.

 For example, Boris Johnson recently pledged to fund a nuclear fusion plant, a decision that will cause plenty of debate and division.
 This is part of a wider aim to reduce carbon emissions by 80% by 2050.

 This broader target isn’t as simple as using hydro-energy or wind farms; it will involve a number of strategies such as using other zero-carbon measures (i.e., nuclear, which are not necessarily sustainable) and encouraging farmers to grow trees to remove CO2 from the air.